Katematestate/NewsApp/README.md

 # NewsApp

-This template should help get you started developing with Vue 3 in Vite.
+A student project around working with Vue 3 and third party API's.

 ## Recommended IDE Setup